kalxas/rasdaman/doc/main/05_geo-services-guide.rst

 ----------------

 This is a convenience recipe for importing Sentinel 1 data in particular;
-**currently only GRD/SLC product types are supported**, and only geo-referenced tiff files.
+currently only GRD/SLC product types are supported, and only geo-referenced tiff files.
 Below is an example:

 .. hidden-code-block:: json